phanich004/Soccer-2vs2/README.md

 ## Overview

-ML-Agents is an open-source plugin for creating intelligent agents in Unity games and simulations using reinforcement learning, imitation learning, neuroevolution, or other machine learning methods through a simple-to-use Python API.
+ML-Agents is an open-source plugin for creating intelligent agents in Unity games and stimulations using reinforcement learning, imitation learning, neuroevolution, or other machine learning methods through a simple-to-use Python API.

 ## Installation